-I have worked out of several high-end spas in the Cleveland, Ohio area and I also know other therapists who work or have worked at area spas, and my opinion that most women who are pregnant should NOT get massage at spas is more solid than ever.
+I have worked out of several high-end spas in the Cleveland, Ohio area and I also know other therapists who work or have worked at area spas, and it is my opinion that most women who are pregnant should NOT get massage at spas.

 The Vast Majority of Spas Hire Newbies

 Don’t get me wrong – I love the spa setting and in fact a lot of what I do in my own practice has its roots in spa-ness.
 But, when we were in massage school, several of our instructors told us that spas tend to be massage mills.
 The vast majority of them, especially in the Cleveland area, purposely utilize massage therapists who are just out of school and make then do a ton of massages for very little pay.
 The reason the spas want newbies is because they are so eager to learn and get paid for massage that they will settle for pay between $9-$15 per session just to have a job.
 Our area’s largest and most plush spa, pays its therapists $9 an hour plus tips and has then doing 10-12 massages in a day which is ridiculous.